bees-hive/elegant-git/docs/README.md

 Elegant git
 ===========
-Your `git` experience will be changed forever.
+`git elegant` is a `git` extension which allows simplifying of `git` interaction.

+`git elegant` always says which original git command will be executed.

 Philosophy
 ----------